TawfiqA05/GAP-Final-Project/README.md

 - Pandas for data handling
 - NumPy for numeric operations
-- SciPy for statistical correlation (Pearson correlation)
+- SciPy for Pearson correlation analysis
-- Matplotlib for basic data visualization
+- Matplotlib for basic plotting
 - Seaborn for enhanced visualization
+- Scikit-learn for machine learning (Decision Tree Regressor)
-- Standard Modules (os, sys if needed)
+- Standard modules (os, sys if needed)

 ---